Rhetoric and Media Studies

 Communications and Change

-Drake’s Rhetoric, Media, and Social Change (RMSC) program allows students to explore how language and symbols shape who we are and what we do.
-Grounded in the liberal arts, the RMSC program combines the study of a broad range of subjects with training in critical theory, discourse analysis, and cultural performance.
+Drake’s Rhetoric and Media Studies (RMS) program allows students to explore how language and symbols shape who we are and what we do.
+Grounded in the liberal arts, the RMS program combines the study of a broad range of subjects with training in critical theory, discourse analysis, and cultural performance.
 Students in the program learn to analyze forms of media, knowledge, and power to become critical thinkers and engaged citizens.

 Constantly Evolving Field

 Although the academic discipline of rhetoric is thousands of years old, it is a field that is constantly evolving to meet new means of communication and expression.
-Rhetoric, Media, and Social Change majors study public discourse, with particular emphasis on the role of persuasion in political life, social interactions, and popular culture.
+Rhetoric and Media Studies majors study public discourse, with particular emphasis on the role of persuasion in political life, social interactions, and popular culture.
 From political speeches and legal documents to less obvious forms of discourse and communication such as clothes, signage, tools, and toys, to film, television, advertising, art, literature, photography, and the Internet, opportunities to study rhetoric are everywhere.
-Drake’s RMSC curriculum highlights the political and ethical issues at stake in these various forms of communication and more broadly, in language, power, identity and culture.
+Drake’s RMS curriculum highlights the political and ethical issues at stake in these various forms of communication and more broadly, in language, power, identity and culture.

 Professional Opportunities

-The RMSC program cultivates qualities of communications, leadership, and analysis that are valued in many aspects of professional life.
-RMSC graduates have numerous opportunities for professional experience and/or graduate study.
+The RMS program cultivates qualities of communications, leadership, and analysis that are valued in many aspects of professional life.
+RMS graduates have numerous opportunities for professional experience and/or graduate study.
 Students typically go on to careers in diverse fields such as law and public administration, medicine and public health, activism, social work, advertising and marketing, politics and public policy, business, banking, and consulting.

 Degree Options and Requirements

-Drake’s unique Rhetoric, Media, and Social Change program within the College of Arts and Sciences allows students to partake in an interdisciplinary study of rhetoric, sociology, and anthropology.
+Drake’s unique Rhetoric and Media Studies program within the College of Arts and Sciences allows students to partake in an interdisciplinary study of rhetoric.
+Students should work with their advisers to assure selection of courses are compatible with their educational and career objectives.

-Students majoring in RMSC must complete at least 30 hours of coursework across the disciplines of rhetoric, media, and social change, including a senior capstone.
+Students majoring in RMS must complete at least 36 hours of coursework across the disciplines of rhetoric and media studies, including a senior capstone.

-Drake also offers a minor in Rhetoric, Media, and Social Change, requiring nine credit hours of core coursework and at least one course from each of the three majors areas of rhetoric, media, and social change.
+Drake also offers a minor in Rhetoric Media Studies, requiring 9 credit hours of core coursework and at least one course from each of the three majors areas of rhetoric and media studies.

 [back]